Crash Bandicoot (video game): Gameplay

 An example of gameplay in Crash Bandicoot, illustrating the game's basic mechanics.

 Crash Bandicoot is a platform game in which the player controls the titular character Crash, who is tasked with traversing 32 levels to defeat Doctor Neo Cortex and rescue Tawna.
-The majority of the game takes place from a third-person perspective in which Crash moves into the screen.
+Most of the game takes place from a third-person perspective in which Crash moves into the screen.
 Certain levels that require him to flee from a rolling boulder reverse this perspective, while other levels are played from a traditional side-scrolling perspective.
 Crash is capable of moving in all directions; aside from moving left and right, he can move away from or toward the player, and the controls do not change with his position.
 His two primary forms of offense consist of jumping onto enemies and performing a spinning attack that kicks enemies off the screen.
 Kicked enemies can strike other enemies that are currently on-screen.
 Two levels involve Crash mounting and steering a wild boar that accelerates uncontrollably, requiring him to maneuver around obstacles and bypass enemies.

 Scattered throughout each level are various types of crates that can be broken open by jumping on them, spinning into them, or knocking a kicked enemy into them.
 Most crates contain "Wumpa Fruit" that can grant Crash an extra life if 100 are collected.
 Some crates display an icon of what they contain.
 Crates displaying Aku Aku will grant Crash a floating Aku Aku mask that protects him from a single enemy or hazard.
 Collecting three masks consecutively grants Crash temporary invulnerability from all minor dangers.
 Crates marked with a "C" act as checkpoints where Crash can respawn after losing a life.
 Metallic crates marked with an exclamation point (!) cause an element of the surrounding environment to change if they are struck.
 Jumping on red TNT crates triggers a three-second timer that culminates in an explosion, while spinning into them causes an immediate detonation.